cometh-hq/p256-signer/README.md

 The `P256SignerFactory` contract is a factory for P256Signers.
 It allows us to have deterministic addresses for a given secp256r1 public key.

+## Signature malleability
+Clients need to note there is a potential signature malleability by replacing `(r, s)` by `(r, -s mod n)`.
+It is the responsibility of the client to check the message signed is played only once if necessary.

 ## Launch tests